-(6) The number of units is based on a 100% achievement of the company's TSR for the period from July 1, 2018 to June 30, 2021 relative to the TSR of the companies identified as being part of the S&P Semiconductor Select Industry Index.
-The payout range for the market-based restricted stock unit award is 0% to 150%.
-All of the earned units will vest on the certification date in 2021.
+Represents 150% of the market-based restricted stock units granted June 4, 2019 that will vest based on the company's TSR relative to the TSR of the companies identified as being part of the S&P Semiconductor Select Industry Index for the period from July 1, 2019 to June 30, 2022.
+As of December 23, 2021, the award achievement level was calculated at 123% of target.
+The payout range for the market-based restricted stock unit award is 50% to 150%.
+Any earned units will vest on the Compensation Committee's certification date in 2022.